hcoeuret/hcoeuret/README.md

 ## Hi there 👋 welcome to my github

-- 🇫🇷/🇮🇹 I’m a software engineer from France, moving to Rome
+- 🇫🇷/🇮🇹 I’m a software engineer from France, living in Rome
-- 🔎 Currently looking for a job in Rome or fully remote
-- 🌱 Working on a javascript applications
+- 🌱 Working on a Unity application
 - 📫 How to reach me: henricoeuret@gmail.com or www.linkedin.com/in/hcoeuret